CZhouLab/Flnc/README.md

 python2 Flnc.py single -f bed -u /home/username/Flnc/example/Test.bed -l /home/username/Flnc/LIB -o /home/username/Flnc/sample_output7
 ```

+## Recommendations for the model options

+For stranded polyA-selected RNA-seq data, --model ensemble is recommended if the users would like to have the best prediction precision and specificity; If the users would like to balance the prediction sensitivity and specificity, --model rf is recommended.

+For rRNA-depleted RNA-seq and unstranded RNA-seq data, --model lsvm or --model nb is recommended.

 ## Output files

 If the input file is in the FASTA or BED format, it will output the following four files with “true_lncRNA” or “putative_lncRNA” as the prefix; if the input file is in the FASTQ format, it will output the following five files.